lecode-official/mvvm-framework/Documentation/Documentation.md

 # Introduction

-This MVVM framework was build on top of [ReactiveUI](https://github.com/reactiveui/ReactiveUI).
+This MVVM Framework was build on top of [ReactiveUI](https://github.com/reactiveui/ReactiveUI).
 It enhances ReactiveUI with a lot of utility functions such as windowing and navigation services.
 This project aims at building on those features that [ReactiveUI](https://github.com/reactiveui/ReactiveUI) shines in and provide extra functionality to make implementing an application on the basis of the MVVM pattern easier.

-As stated above, the MVVM framework builds upon the work done by [ReactiveUI](https://github.com/reactiveui/ReactiveUI).
+As stated above, the MVVM Framework builds upon the work done by [ReactiveUI](https://github.com/reactiveui/ReactiveUI).
 It adds several utility functions, such as application lifecycle management, navigation, and services most applications need.
 This makes it much easier to implement MVVM-based applications.
 Right now the project only supports WPF projects, but this might change in the future and may libraries for mobile applications may be added.